turingaicloud/quickstart/README.md

 ### Job Configuration
 #### TUXIV.CONF

-You can use `tcloud init` to pull the latest cluster configurations from remote.
-There are four parts in `tuxiv.conf`, config different parts of job submission.
-Noted that `tuxiv.conf` follows the yaml format.
+You can use `tcloud init` to pull the latest cluster configuration from TACC.
+There are four parts in `tuxiv.conf` that configure different parts of job submission.
+Noted that `tuxiv.conf` follows **yaml format**.

 + Entrypoint

-  In this section, you should insert you shell commands to run your code line-by-line.
-The tcloud CLI will run the job as your configurations.
+  In this section, you should input you shell commands to run your code line-by-line.
+The tcloud CLI will help run the job according to your commands.

   ~~~yaml
   entrypoint: